-One could extend the experiment in a number of ways, for example, to investigate convergence as $h \to 0$ .
+One could extend the experiment in a number of ways, for example, to investigate convergence as $h \to 0$.

-Example 2.
-Convolution, B-splines, and the Central Limit Theorem.
-MATLAB's conv command has been overloaded for chebfuns, performing convolution of continuous or piecewise continuous functions.
+EXAMPLE 4.2 (Convolution, B-splines and the central limit theorem) Matlab's conv command has been overloaded for chebfuns, performing convolution of continuous or piecewise-continuous functions.
 By repeatedly convolving a step function with itself, we can use this command to illustrate the mathematics of B-splines.
-For our purposes the nth B-spline $B_n$ is a piecewise polynomial of degree n with support [-n-1, n+1], breakpoints at $-n+1, -n+3, \ldots, n-1$ , and n-1 continuous derivatives [7].
-The following command sequence constructs such functions by convolution, using B.ends to track the breakpoints.
-The resulting plot is shown in Figure 4.2.
+For our purposes the nth B-spline B_n is a piecewise polynomial of degree n with support [-n-1, n+1], break points at $-n+1, -n+3, \ldots, n-1$ and n-1 continuous derivatives (de Boor, 1978).
+The following command sequence constructs such functions by convolution, using B. ends to track the break points.
+The resulting plot is shown in Fig. 5.